-And if you’re not into the traditional green bean casserole served around the holidays or even my healthier, real food version, you should definitely check this recipe out!
+And if you’re not into the traditional green bean casserole served around the holidays or even my healthier, real food, clean eating Green Bean Casserole, you should definitely check this recipe out!
 But you know, my recipe for holiday green beans is really a bit of a misnomer.
 Why?
 Well, it’s just too easy to be considered a holiday recipe.

 Made with simple ingredients and ready in less than 15 minutes, there’s no futzing around with this dish.
 Yet your family will still be coming back for seconds and thirds.
 And if you’re kids aren’t fans of nuts, leave the optional toasted almond garnish off or serve it on the side.
 Yes, you can please everyone. 🙂